golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/providers-filesystem.md

 - Please remember that `VOLUME` directories are required to transfer data to and from the VM.
 For example if within the JS SDK you use work context methods like: `downloadFile()` or `uploadFile()`, you must use such a directory as a source/target directory.

-- If your software produces a large amount of data, save the output to a folder defined as a `VOLUME` one.
+- If your software produces a large amount of data, save the output to a directory defined as a `VOLUME`.

 Let's look at this once again on the picture: